 The purpose of the Leadership Certificate in Women's Ministry program is to equip women as lay leaders and church staff in woman-to-woman ministries in the local church by providing quality training and networking opportunities.

 The Leadership Certificate in Women's Ministry can be acquired by completing 12 hours of course credit.
 This is accomplished by completing four 3-hour courses taught by Southwestern faculty and other experts in the field of women's ministry.
-Courses are generally offered one week in the spring and one week in the fall.
-Additional courses are available online and in a traditional schedule format.
-Courses are also offered at the J. Dalton Havard School for Theological Studies in Houston in weekend formats.
+Courses are available online and in a traditional schedule format at the Fort Worth campus.
 It is possible to complete the program in two years.
 Courses may also be taken for credit in Southwestern's master's or baccalaureate programs.

 WOMIN 3313 (1313) Contemporary Evangelism for Women (WOMST 4053/2053)

 An introduction to the nature and practice of evangelism with emphases upon the biblical, theological, and practical applications within the context of the local church.
 Special emphases will be given to principles and practices of ministry and personal witnessing as it relates to women.
 (This course will substitute for EVANG 3303 Contemporary Evangelism.)
 Co-requisite: EVANG 3000.
 Three hours.

 WOMIN 3413 (1413) Engaging Women in Ministry